-The Company provided records of their injection activities during the 2021-2022 monitoring period, including daily injection volumes, pumping duration and maximum and average injection pressures.
+The Company provided records of their injection activities during the 2022-2023 monitoring period, including daily injection volumes, pumping duration and maximum and average injection pressures.
 All data was provided within the consented timeframes.
-Table 18 provides an overview of the Company's injection activities across all consents during the monitoring period.
+Table 17 provides an overview of the Company's injection activities across all consents during the monitoring period.

-A total of 263,502m3 was injected during the monitoring period.
-The majority of discharge (52%) was undertaken at the McKee-C wellsite via the McKee-5A and McKee-14 wells.
-There was no injection undertaken at the Pouri-A or McKee-A wellsites.
+A total of 406,448.31 m3 was injected during the monitoring period.
+The majority of discharge (38%) was undertaken at the McKee-C wellsite via the McKee-5A and McKee-14 wells, with 31% undertaken at the KA9/16 wellsite via the KW-03 well.
+There was no injection undertaken at the Pouri-A, McKee-B, Tuhua-D McKee-A and KA-01/07/19/20 wellsites.
 The total annual injection volumes across all sites since 2009 are presented in Table 19.